gaeaecology/GAEAcore/README.md

 #### conf.port

 The port to listen on.
 If you don't want to accept incoming connections at all, set port to `null`, which is the default.
-If you do want to listen, you will usually have a proxy, such as nginx, accept websocket connections on standard port 443 and forward them to your byteball daemon that listens on port 6611 on the local interface.
+If you do want to listen, you will usually have a proxy, such as nginx, accept websocket connections on standard port 443 and forward them to your GAEA daemon that listens on port 6611 on the local interface.

 #### conf.storage

 Storage backend -- mysql or sqlite, the default is sqlite.
 If sqlite, the database files are stored in the app data folder.
-If mysql, you need to also initialize the database with [byteball.sql](byteball.sql) and set connection params, e.g. in conf.json in the app data folder:
+If mysql, you need to also initialize the database with [GAEA.sql](GAEA.sql) and set connection params, e.g. in conf.json in the app data folder:

 ```json
 {